alallier/reload/README.md

 - EADDRINUSE prompt
   - Added EADDRINUSE catcher that starts a cli-prompt when desired port is in use.
 Another port can be supplied to start server on another open port.
+- Multiple connections supported
+  - Now multiple browsers and multiple web socket connections can be maintained
 - Watching Files
   - Watching files is more intuitive and actually available outside of just the CLI
 - Better Logging